 Improper or excessive judicial questioning could create circumstances that warrant a presumption of ineffective assistance and, therefore, constitute constructive denial of counsel.
 See Cronic, 466 U.S. at 659–61.
 Excessive or improper judicial questioning might interfere with counsel’s strategic decisions about how to represent the client.
 See Strickland, 466 U.S. at 686 (“Government violates the right to effective assistance when it interferes in certain ways with the ability of counsel to make independent decisions about how to conduct the defense.”).
 It may interfere with counsel’s strategy or more generally preclude counsel from vigorously conducting a defense at trial.
 See Walberg, 766 F.2d at 1076.

 Further, appellate courts are very protective of counsel’s strategic decision-making regarding how, and whether, to question witnesses.
 See United States v.
 Martinez, 883 F.2d 750, 757 (9th Cir.
 1989) (holding that it is primarily the responsibility of counsel, not the judge, to advise a defendant on whether or not to testify); United States v.
 Joelson, 7 F.3d 174, 178 (9th Cir.
 1993) (holding that judicial interference with counsel’s strategic decision not to have defendant testify poses a danger to the fundamental fairness of the judicial process).
-The content and manner of conducting examinations is left to counsel’s tactical discretion, and challenges to counsel’s examinations are rarely successful.
+The content and manner of conducting examinations is left to counsel’s tactical discretion, and challenges to counsel’s examination strategies are rarely successful.
 See, e.g., Adoption of Ina, 88 Mass.
 App.
 Ct.
 1115, *7 (Mass.
 App.
 Ct.
 Rule 23.0) (2015) (finding that father’s counsel “rigorously” cross-examined witnesses, and no evidence was presented that counsel’s strategy at trial prejudiced father); see also Valentin, 470 Mass. at 191 (counsel not ineffective for failing to cross-examine witness concerning particular statement where counsel otherwise conducted thorough impeachment of witness on cross); Commonwealth v.
 Key, 381 Mass.
 19, 33 (1980) (“Trial counsel should not be forced to pursue cross-examination of relatively innocuous witnesses in order to avoid later accusations of incompetence”).
 Finally, except to exclude repetitive or irrelevant testimony, judicial interference with counsel’s strategy for examining witnesses is disfavored.
 See United States v.
 Nobel, 422 U.S. 225, 241 (1975) (holding that a trial judge has the right to control the scope of witness examinations); see also Commonwealth v.
 Sylvester, 388 Mass.
 749, 751–52 (1983) (holding that the judge’s conduct interfered with counsel’s ability to put on a full defense where the judge excluded questions put by defense counsel on redirect examination).

 Here, the volume and nature of Judge Doe’s questioning of witnesses appears to have affected defense counsel’s ability to competently represent Mother.
 Judge Doe’s questioning of DCF social worker Morrison, which rehabilitated his credibility, interfered with Mother’s counsel’s strategy for questioning him.
 See Strickland, 466 U.S. at 686; see also Martinez, 883 F.2d at 757.
 The recurring nature of Judge Doe’s interruptions, predominantly during Mother’s cross-examination of DCF witnesses, created circumstances where no attorney could reasonably provide effective assistance of counsel.
 See Cronic, 466 U.S. at 659–61; Valentin, 470 Mass. at 197.
 After a certain point, counsel for Mother no longer felt comfortable raising objections to Judge Doe’s questions, suggesting that the judicial interference impeded his ability to vigorously defend Mother.
 See Walberg, 766 F.2d at 1076.